About the learning outcomes framework

 The NCF proposed a Learning Outcomes Framework as the keystone for learning and assessment throughout the years of compulsory schooling.
 The aim of the Learning Outcomes Framework is to free schools and learners from centrally-imposed knowledge- centric syllabi, and to give them the freedom to develop programmes that fulfil the framework of knowledge, attitudes and skills-based outcomes that are considered national education entitlement of all learners in Malta.
 The LOF is thus intended to eventually lead to more curricular autonomy of colleges and schools, so as to better address the learning needs of their students.
 The ESF 1.228 project – Design of Learning Outcomes Framework, Associated Learning and Assessment Programmes and related training is intended to deliver this Learning Outcomes Framework approach to the educators within compulsory schooling and all relevant stakeholders.

-During the last 5 years, other important parallel initiatives in compulsory education have been:
+During the last 5 years, other important parallel initiatives in compulsory education have been:- The development and implementation of a National Policy and Strategy for the Attainment of Core Competences in Primary Education;

 The attainment of levels is more dependent on the individual’s development than the biological age, hence the above table is only indicative.